-Providing financial and accounting services to small businesses in Australia can be a challenging role.
+Providing accounting services for small businesses in Australia can be a challenging role.
 It’s not uncommon for accountants and their clients to feel at odds with one another: the accountant expects the client to have a thorough understanding of what needs to be done during tax season, while the client can be too dependent on the accountant to take charge of everything.

 Thoroughly understand your clients’ needs and if possible, anticipate what they would be needing so that you can offer other services to them.
 By thinking one step ahead of them, you can show your client how important they are to you.

 Make sure to be clear about your timelines and honour the turnaround times you agreed upon.
 If you need to have a report prepared in three days, strive to deliver it in two.

-Getting your client’s feedback every once in a while shows that you value their opinion, and that their business is important to you.
+Getting your client’s feedback every once in a while shows that you value their opinion and that their business is important to you.
 In addition, your client’s ideas can help you pinpoint any areas for improvement in your work process that you might not be aware of.

 Find out how your client wants to work throughout your engagement.
-While some clients may still opt for the old-fashioned but reliable Excel spreadsheets, it doesn’t hurt to offer cloud-based accounting tools that you can use to give your client more accurate and real-time insights into their business.
+While some clients may still opt for the old-fashioned but reliable Excel spreadsheets, it doesn’t hurt to offer finance and accounting software that you can use to give your client more accurate and real-time insights into their business.
 Find ways to innovate and make their lives easier.

 More than being a bean counter, today’s accounting professionals are expected to do more.
 Aside from doing the payroll and tax, you are regarded by your clients as a trusted advisor who can provide valuable insights into their business.
 In this regard, it’s important that you share helpful financial information that can help your client make better business decisions.